swarmcity/SwarmCityConcept/README.md

 https://github.com/swarmcity/SwarmCityConcept/issues/17

 ## S01 E05: Going sour
-In episode 5, Dicky tries to make up his mind about what to request first.
+In episode 5, Tom tries to make up his mind about what to request first.
 There's so many possibilities.

-After pondering on it, he makes a new request and selects Brenda as a provider, resulting in a deal between Brenda and Dicky.
+After pondering on it, he makes a new request and selects Brenda as a provider, resulting in a deal between Brenda and Tom.

 Even though Brenda agreed to the deal, she never shows up.
-Dicky wonders where she is so he sends her a chat message in their shared deal.
+Tom wonders where she is so he sends her a chat message in their shared deal.

-Brenda replies ("Damn, it's just too far for me, Dick!"), which of course makes Dicky seriously pissed off.
+Brenda replies ("Damn, it's just too far for me, Dick!"), which of course makes Tom seriously pissed off.
 He's resorted to his last option: initiating conflict resolution.
-Will Dicky get his satisfaction?
+Will Tom get his satisfaction?

 #### New epics in this episode:
 - [ ] As a user, I can chat so I can communicate about the deal.